Color Monster Craft for Kids: Teach Emotional Intelligence with a Colorful Twist

 Add a line for the head.

-Draw a zoomed-in version or large monster on the white drawing paper.
+Draw a zoomed-in version or a large monster on the white drawing paper.
 Children can choose paper orientation.

 Step 4: Add Unique Facial Features & Details